coder966/fcm-simple/Wiki.md

 # Wiki
-A brief wiki explaining the library's API.
+A brief wiki explaining library's API.

 ## Overview
 You first will need to create a `Client` that can send `Message`s.
 You can send as many `Message`s as you need using the same `Client` object. `Message` objects can also be reused.